8 October 2020

 The third and final book I would suggest is Blackstone's Handbook for Policing Students 2020 by Robin Bryant and Sarah Bryant.
 This is an essential book for those who are joining law enforcement and it explores policing in the UK.
 It enables the reader to dive into the procedures of UK police and develop an excellent understanding of what police work is, as well as the challenges it faces in our modern-day society.
 The book’s aim is to prepare individuals for law enforcement.

 I’m also a big fan of documentaries and YouTube channels which explore crime.
-My favorite TV channels are Investigation Discovery and Crime and Investigation Network.
+My favourite TV channels are Investigation Discovery and Crime and Investigation Network.
 These are channels which have various documentaries about real cases.
 They explain the investigation process and the strategies applied to solve crimes.
 They are mostly serious investigations into murders and kidnappings.
 Some of the TV shows star detectives who talk about their experience on the job, so if you’re interested in that, you should definitely check them out.

 The two YouTube channels I frequently visit are Derek Van Schaik and JCS – Criminal Psychology.
 They are about criminal psychology and body language.
 I’m fond of both disciplines and therefore I am really interested to see what experts have to say about different cases and how they expertise may influence the investigation process.